Connect Your Students with Writing and Learning Center Resources

 Recommend Writing Coaching, Academic Coaching, or Peer Tutoring in a live class or on your Sakai announcement page

 During a coaching or tutoring session, conversation focuses on skills and strategies students can use now and in the future.
-Students can meet with a coach or tutor on Zoom for 45 minutes or receive written feedback online.
+Students can meet with a coach or tutor for 45 minutes or receive written feedback online.
 All students visit voluntarily, and they can do so at any point in the semester.

 Connect students to ADHD/LD support

 Two of the Learning Center’s academic coaches specialize in supporting students with ADHD and other learning differences.
 Through coaching, these students gain insight into their learning differences so they can develop the strategies necessary for success.
 Learn more about the Learning Center’s ADHD/LD support for students: https://learningcenter.unc.edu/services/ldadhd-services/.

 Support multilingual writers